How are we doing?

 - find a new tenant for the property

-We are working to reduce this turn around time to save on lost rent.
+We are working hard to reduce this turn around time to save on lost rent.

 Your Voice Counts